cedadev/jasmin-help-hugo-hinode/content/docs/editing-this-site/site-structure.md

 Hugo itself and Hinode both offer **shortcodes** which enable sophisticated rendering of simple markup using pre-defined styling elements.
 Hinode provides a set of shortcodes which implement many of the common components of Bootstrap

-The combination of these building blocks makes it easy to achieve a clean, consistent and professional-looking site while writing content which primarily concentrates on subject matter rather than presentation.
+The combination of these building blocks makes it easy to achieve a clean, consistent and professional-looking site while writing content which concentrates on the subject matter rather than presentation, making maintenance easier.

 Other features include: